TXCJoker/HyperGX/README.md

 # 🎸 Server Guidelines🎸
-All RickRoll Files are posted here and sent to our [Discord](https://discord.gg/enymCyDY) server.
+All Server Files are posted here and sent to our [Discord](https://discord.gg/enymCyDY) server.

 ## ⚠️ WARNING ⚠️
 ## 1. We normally don't allow redistribution of our products.
 Please contact us if you still want to.